← Back to articles

 You can also migrate via CSV instead of SQL:

-# After CSV export from OraDB DUMP Viewer
+# After CSV export from Open DUMP Viewer for Oracle database

 psql -d mydb -c "\COPY tablename FROM '/path/to/table.csv' WITH (FORMAT csv, HEADER true)"